lgastako/its-log/README.md

 environment where stdout is lost.

 There is one common case where it will not work well right now which is in web workers.
-Right now each web worker gets it's own isolated bus and the messages in the web workers never see the light of day.
+Right now each web worker gets it's own isolated set of loggers and the messages in the web workers never see the light of day.
 I intend to fix this webworker issue when/if it becomes pressing in my work.
 Pull requests welcome :)

 ### Logs as Data